 This is completely essential to your business for so many reasons.
 I was already 10,000 sales in before I realized this (fail).
 If you are using a selling platform like Etsy or eBay, chances are strong, with all of the trademark and copyright hype going on right now, that your shop will more than likely be closed down at one time or another, and if that happens, you'll want backup.
 (To view a list of commonly used words/phrases/designs that are actually trademarked/copyrighted, view my post HERE.)

 Even if that doesn't happen, you will utilize your email list to stay in touch with customers that are interested in your product with a monthly newsletter, discount codes, sales, and more.
 I use Aweber for my email list and they've been amazing.
+They even let you try it free for 30 days.
 Etsy and many other website hosts allow a sign up form to be integrated into their site so your customers may opt in to your email list.

 2.)
 Have your own website.